kassambara/factoextra/cran-comments.md

 All packages that I could install passed.

 ## Update
-This is an update version 1.0.5 (see NEWS.md).
+This is an update version 1.0.6 (see NEWS.md).

+## Resubmission

+Invalid URIs in README.md fixed now.